Dennis Mugo: Career

 He began acting in the high-school television series Tahidi High.
 He was also part of the Tahidi High technical team and assistant director.
-He acted as a bad boy.
+He played the role of a bad boy.

 He works for the Embu County Government in the Department of Youth Empowerment and Sports.
-He is in charge of Talent Academy and conduct the entire facility.
-He works alongside Tahidi High actor Immaculate Murugi, popularly known as Ashley, in the academy.
+He is in charge of Talent Academy and manages the entire facility.
+He works alongside Tahidi High actor Immaculate Murugi, popularly known as Ashley, at the academy.